AndiA76/SDCND01_2D_Object_Detection/README.md

 ### Model Inference

 #### Export the Trained Model
 In order to perform inference without the dependencies of the training environment we need to export a frozen graph of our trained model.
-THis can be done using the script `exporter_main_v2.py` Modify the arguments of the following function to adjust it to your models:
+THis can be done by running the script `exporter_main_v2.py` in the `experiments`folder.
+You need to modify the arguments of the following command to adjust it to your models:

 ```
 python exporter_main_v2.py \